Greenbrier (GBX)

 10. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Fortunately, Greenbrier’s has increased over the last few years.
+Over the last few years, Greenbrier’s ROIC has increased.
 This is a good sign, and we hope the company can continue improving.

 11. Balance Sheet Assessment